-As stated in the FSP, the objective set by government for wildlife and biodiversity at the stand level is, without unduly reducing the supply of timber from British Columbia's forests, to retain wildlife trees.
+As stated in the FSP, the objective set by government for wildlife and biodiversity at the stand level is to retain wildlife trees.
 For the Anderson, Big Silver, Chehalis, Chilliwack, Coquihalla, East Harrison, Manning, Silverhope, Spuzzum, Tretheway, West Harrison and Yale Landscape Units, the Plan Holders will maintain stand level structural diversity by retaining wildlife tree patches/wildlife tree retention areas in accordance with Objective #2 of the applicable Order to Establish a Landscape Unit and Objectives.
 For the Fraser Valley South, Hatzic, Stave Landscape Unit, the Plan Holders will maintain stand level structural diversity by retaining wildlife tree patches/wildlife tree retention areas in accordance with Section 66 (Wildlife Tree Retention) of the FPPR.
 Refer to Appendix #1.